AgentMC/Sao20/Translate/En/Part3.md

 『Ah, err…… not…… myself…… a active tenant…… perial……』

-『……erfs of my…… belong to my ter…… end to dislike that, then right here……』
+『……erfs of pri…… belong to private ter…… end to dislike that, then right here……』

 The voice of the first man, with unexpectedly increased clarity, said ruthlessly: